dotnet/AspNetCore.Docs/aspnetcore/release-notes/aspnetcore-6.0.md

 ### IAsyncDisposable supported

-<xref:System.IAsyncDisposable> is now available for controllers and Razor Pages.
+<xref:System.IAsyncDisposable> is now available for controllers, Razor Pages, and View Components.
 Asynchronous versions have been added to the relevant interfaces in factories and activators:

 * The new methods offer a default interface implementation that delegates to the synchronous version and calls <xref:System.IDisposable.Dispose%2A>.
 * The implementations override the default implementation and handle